uqlibrary/technology-training/Python/1-fundamentals/fundamentals.md

 > haven’t installed it yet.
 See [above](#External-packages) for
 > information on how to do so.

-### Part 1: Importing and modifying the data

-The first challenge in this activity is bringing in the data.
+Before we begin this activity we should bring in the data.
 To do this, we use the `pd.read_csv()` function, specifying the file path as the first argument (this can be a URL), and store it in a variable (typically `df`).
 For example,

 ``` python